Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

         2. too many blank lines
         3. trailing whitespace
     - However, I rectified these by performing the following:
-        1. To rectify the line too long error, I had to  user multiline comments and compress the project's code so that it did not exceed the allowed characters per line.
+        1. To rectify the line too long error, I had to  use multiline comments and compress the project's code so that it did not exceed the allowed characters per line.
         2. To rectify the too many blank lines error, I thouroughly went through the project's code and deleted any unnecessary the blank lines.
         3. To rectify the trailing whitespace error, I thouroughly went through the project's code and removed the  trailing whitespaces.
     -  A link to the screenshot of the errors I encountered can be found below.
         - [PEP8 Validator Errors](https://github.com/Joha-will/Portfolio-Project-3-Python-Essentials-/blob/main/assets/images/pep8results.png)

+---

 ## **Deployment**

 ### **Using GitHub and GitPod**
 The main branch of this repository has been used for the deployed version of this application.
-As instructed by Code Institute, I used the Python Essentials Template that was provide.
+As instructed by Code Institute, I used the Python Essentials Template that was provided.
 - [Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template)

 The following steps were used to create a repository, setup a workspace and use Github and Gipod.
 - Click the Use this Template button.
 - Give your repository a name, and description is you wish.
 - Click the Create repository from template button to create your repository.
-- Click the Gitpod button to create a Gitpod workspace, this would might take a few minutes.
+- Click the Gitpod button to create a Gitpod workspace, this could take a few minutes.
 - When working on the project using Gitpod, it is best to open the workspace from Gitpod as this will open your previous workspace instead of creating a new one.
     - You can commit your work using the following commands:
         1. git add . - adds all updated files to a staging area.